Implementing PCA

 12 Cleanup

-# - 1000G_pca_analysis.hdf5: Complete analysis with all steps
+# - 1000G_pca_analysis.hdf5: complete analysis with all QC steps

-# - pca_population_structure.png: Publication plot
+# - pca_population_structure.png: population structure plot

-# - principal_components_1000G.txt: Covariates for downstream use
+# - principal_components_1000G.txt: covariates for downstream use